manticoresoftware/manticoresearch/manual/Functions/String_functions.md

 ```

 ### SNIPPET()
 `SNIPPET()` can be used to highlight search results in a given text.
 The first two arguments are: the text to highlight, and a query.
-It's possible to pass [options](../Searching/Highlighting.md#Highlighting-options) to the function as the third, fourth and so on arguments. `SNIPPET()` can fetch the text to use in highlighting from index itself.
+It's possible to pass [options](../Searching/Highlighting.md#Highlighting-options) to the function as the third, fourth and so on arguments. `SNIPPET()` can fetch the text to use in highlighting from the table itself.
 The first argument in this case should be field name:

 ```sql
 SELECT SNIPPET(body, QUERY()) FROM myIndex WHERE MATCH('my.query')